 Faculty and Research

-The members of the biochemistry faculty comprise an ideal blend of biochemists, biophysicists, and chemists who collaborate to identify and improve bioactive molecules for such purposes as fighting cancer, Alzheimer’s disease, and other neurodegenerative disorders.
+The faculty members of the Department of Biochemistry comprise an ideal blend of biochemists, biophysicists, and chemists who collaborate to identify and improve bioactive molecules for such purposes as fighting cancer, Alzheimer’s disease, and other neurodegenerative disorders.

 The Department’s annual retreat in New Braunfels, Texas, provides a relaxing atmosphere for members to keep up with each others’ work.